mehulagg/gitlab_test/doc/user/application_security/sast/index.md

 ### Enabling Docker-in-Docker

-If needed, you can enable Docker-in-Docker to restore the SAST behavior that existed prior to %13.0.
+If needed, you can enable Docker-in-Docker to restore the SAST behavior that existed prior to GitLab 13.0.
 Follow these steps to do so:

 1. Configure GitLab Runner with Docker-inDocker in [privileged mode](https://docs.gitlab.com/runner/executors/docker.html#use-docker-in-docker-with-privileged-mode).
 1. Set the variable `SAST_DISABLE_DIND` set to `false`: